 People's medicines were managed so that they were protected against the risk of unsafe administration of medicines.
 We observed staff giving people their medicines at lunchtime.
 Staff checked that they were giving the correct medicine to the right person, and stayed with the person while they took their medicines.
-People told us that they received their medicines when they needed it.
-We saw that staff knew when to offer people when required medicines as they noticed if a person was in pain and asked them if they wanted their pain relieving medicine.
+Medicines records showed that people received their medicines when they needed it.
+We saw that staff knew when to offer people "as required" (PRN) medicines as they noticed if a person was in pain and asked them if they wanted their pain relieving medicine.